Christopher Lee: Honours and legacy

 Lee was the subject of the BBC's This Is Your Life in 1974, where he was surprised by Eamonn Andrews.
-In 1994, for his influence on the horror genre, he received the Bram Stoker Award for Lifetime Achievement.
-In 1997, he was appointed a Commander of the Venerable Order of Saint John.
+In 1994, for his influence on the horror genre, Lee received the Bram Stoker Award for Lifetime Achievement.
+Three years later, he was appointed a Commander of the Venerable Order of Saint John.
 On 16 June 2001, as part of that year's Queen's Birthday Honours, Lee was appointed a Commander of the Order of the British Empire "for services to Drama."
 He was made a Knight Bachelor "For services to Drama and to Charity" on 13 June as part of the Queen's Birthday Honours in 2009.
-The French government made him a Commander of Ordre des Arts et des Lettres in 2011.
+The French government made Lee a Commander of Ordre des Arts et des Lettres in 2011.

 Lee was named 2005's "most marketable star in the world" in a USA Today newspaper poll, after three of the films he appeared in grossed US$640 million.
-In 2010, he was identified as the IMDb member with the greatest closeness centrality, implying he was the best-connected person in the business.
+In 2010, Lee was identified as the IMDb member with the greatest closeness centrality, implying he was the best-connected person in the business.

-In 2008, Lee in his role as Count Dracula featured on a commemorative UK postage stamp issued by the Royal Mail to mark 50 years since the release of Dracula (1958) by Hammer Films.
-In 2010, Lee received the Spirit of Hammer award at the Metal Hammer Golden Gods Awards, for his contribution to the metal genre.
+In 2008, Lee, in his role as Count Dracula, was featured on a commemorative UK postage stamp issued by the Royal Mail to mark 50 years since the release of Dracula (1958) by Hammer Films.
+Two years later, Lee received the Spirit of Hammer award at the Metal Hammer Golden Gods Awards, for his contribution to the metal genre.
 In 2011, Lee was awarded a BAFTA Fellowship; he received a BFI Fellowship in 2013.

 In 2011, accompanied by his wife Birgit, and on the 164th anniversary of the birth of Bram Stoker, Lee was honoured with a tribute by University College Dublin, and described his honorary life membership of the UCD Law Society as "in some ways as special as the Oscars".
-He was awarded the Bram Stoker Gold Medal by the Trinity College Philosophical Society, of which Stoker had been president, and a copy of Collected Ghost Stories of MR James by Trinity College's School of English.
+Lee was awarded the Bram Stoker Gold Medal by the Trinity College Philosophical Society, of which Stoker had been president, and a copy of Collected Ghost Stories of MR James by Trinity College's School of English.